 Recovery time for this procedure requires you to stay in the hospital for a few days.
 During this time, your care team will take measures to prevent infection, swelling and blood clots.
 You will also receive pain medicine if necessary.

-A physical therapist will also visit before you go home to teach you exercises that will help you recover.
+A physical therapist will teach you exercises before you go home that will assist with recovery.

 Upon your return home, it’s important for you to follow your physician’s instructions for recovery.
-This includes regularly doing the exercises the physical therapist reviewed with you.
-These exercises will help restore your strength and mobility.
+This includes regularly performing exercises the physical therapist reviewed with you.
+These exercises will help restore strength and mobility.

 You will likely need to use an assistive device, such as a cane or walker, until you feel comfortable walking without support.
-You may also want to arrange for help with everyday tasks until you feel well enough to do them on your own.
+You may want to arrange for help with daily tasks until you feel well enough to do them on your own.

 Recovery from a hip replacement can take six to 12 weeks or longer.